-Global abundance data are unavailable for this species, although the IUCN estimate a total worldwide population of at least 100,000.
-Based on information from studies of Z. cavirostris near the Hawaiian (Baird et al. 2009), Bahama (Claridge 2006), and Canary Islands (Aguilar de Soto 2006), as well as in the Bay of Biscay (Smith 2010), Ligurian Sea (Revelli et al. 2008), and San Clemente Island, California, USA (Falcone et al. 2009) where repeated sightings of individuals and tagging studies have been conducted, it appears that small, discrete populations of Cuvier's beaked whales exist.
-Preliminary population estimates of 56 whales in the waters around Hawaii (Baird et al. 2007) and 46 whales off El Hierro, Canary Islands (Aparicio et al. 2009) are based on mark-recapture studies from photo-identification of individuals.
-There is increasing evidence that small resident or year-round populations exist in various locations, and individual whales show site-fidelity within the populations.
-Therefore, any management plan for these whales needs to be small scale at the population level and not the species or even ocean basin.
+Based on information from studies of Z. cavirostris near the Hawaiian (Baird et al. 2009b), Bahama (Claridge 2006), and Canary Islands (Aguilar de Soto 2006), as well as in the Bay of Biscay (Smith 2010), Ligurian Sea (Revelli et al. 2008), and San Clemente Island, California, USA (Falcone et al. 2009) where repeated sightings of individuals and tagging studies have been conducted, it appears that small, discrete populations of Cuvier's beaked whales exist.
+A preliminary population estimate of 56 whales in the waters around Hawaii was derived from marked individuals sighted between 2003-2006 (Baird et al. 2009a).
+There is increasing evidence that small resident or year-round populations exist in numerous locations worldwide, and that individual whales show site-fidelity within these populations.
+Therefore, any management plan for these whales needs to be targeted to the smaller scale population level in contrast to a species-wide or ocean-basin approach.